Automated Reinforcement Learning: An Overview: Hyper-Parameter Optimization

-\paragraph{Evolutionary Algorithms} In \cite{fernandez2018parameters}, the parameters of $SARSA(\lambda)$ and $Q(\lambda)$ as two RL algorithms based on eligibility traces are optimized using Genetic Algorithm (GA).
-In this method, a vector containing all hyper-parameters is considered as a \textit{chromosome} and the mutation and cross-over are performed on this vector.
-The algorithm is tested on under-actuated pendulum swing-up and the authors show that the selected parameters maximize the end performance.
+In \cite{fernandez2018parameters}, the parameters of $SARSA(\lambda)$ and $Q(\lambda)$ as two RL algorithms based on eligibility traces are optimized using Genetic Algorithm (GA).
+In this method, a vector containing all hyper-parameters is considered as a \textit{chromosome}, and the mutation and crossover are performed on this vector.
+The algorithm is tested on an under-actuated pendulum swing-up, and the authors show that the selected parameters maximize the end performance.
 Another application of GA for optimizing the hyper-parameters of RL algorithms is presented in \cite{sehgal2019deep}, where the parameters of Deep Deterministic Policy Gradient (DDPG) with Hindsight Experience Replay (HER) \cite{andrychowicz2017hindsight} are learned through GA.
-The target parameters for GA are discount factor, polyak-averaging coefficient which is used for updating target networks in algorithms like DQN with different target and main networks, learning rate of actor and critic networks, percentage of time a random action is taken and Gaussian noise parameters.
-Concatenation of binary representation of these parameters builds the chromosomes and the fitness is the inverse of number of epochs to reach close to maximum success rate for a particular task.
+Chromosomes concatenate binary encodings of the discount factor, polyak-averaging coefficient, actor and critic learning rates, exploration rate, and noise parameters, and fitness is the inverse of the number of epochs needed to approach the maximum success rate.